Carvu94/CI-PP4-Recipes-Blog/README.md

 - As a registered user I can add a recipe to my cookbook so that I can easily find the recipes
 - As a registered user I can edit my cookbook so that I can change the list of recipes
 - As a registered user I can delete my cookbook so that my cookbook is no longer visible
-- As a registered user I can like/unlike the books so that express my opinion
+- As a registered user I can like/unlike the cookbooks so that express my opinion
 - As a registered user I can post a comment on a recipe so that interact with a user that posted
 - As a registered user I can add the recipe on the blog so that other people can see and share their opinion
 - As a registered user I can edit my recipe so that update my recipe
 - As a registered user I can delete my recipe so that it is not visible to other users
+- As a registered user I can see messages to know if my actions were successfull or not

 #### **Site Admin**
 - As a site admin I can approve/disapprove the comments so that I can decide if the content is relevant